Jessica Stam: Modelling breakthrough 2006–2009

+Continued success 2009–present

 She returned as the face of Bulgari, and in March 2009 she appeared on the cover of Tokyo Numéro.
 She starred in the fall Fendi campaign, shot by Karl Lagerfeld.
 She starred in Nina Ricci's new floral fragrance named Ricci Ricci for summer 2009.
 Stam guest starred in Season 1, episode 4 of CW's The Beautiful Life.

 She was chosen to model the Nina Ricci spring 2010 campaign.
-Stam has transitioned from modeling into designing, first collaborating with Rag & bone on pieces for the spring 2010 collection, and then signing up with Rachel Roy to co-design a capsule collection consisting of jeans, a bag, and a cardigan for her Rachel Rachel Roy label, launch in October 2011.
+Stam has transitioned from modeling into designing, first collaborating with Rag & Bone on pieces for the spring 2010 collection, and then signing up with Rachel Roy to co-design a capsule collection consisting of jeans, a bag, and a cardigan for her Rachel Rachel Roy label, launch in October 2011.
 Stam modeled for Victoria's Secret Giles Deacon's show in Paris.
 She appeared on the inaugural cover of Vogue Turkey, launched March 2010.
 Stam designed and modeled four pieces for Rachel Roy's lower-priced line, RACHEL Rachel Roy, which launched August 2010 at Macy's.

 In 2011, Stam was named the face of CoverGirl, teaming up with makeup artist Pat McGrath for the brand's new Lip Perfection campaign.

 Stam is placed on a list of "Industry Icons" by models.com, "Icons" being defined as models having "at least 8+ years at blue chip level under their belts" and "still currently working".
 Stam hosts Yahoo!'s fashion show The Thread, and the Marc Jacobs pre-show.
 In 2012 Stam partnered with Many Hopes and Adopt Together to help foster kids in the US and street kids in coastal Kenya.
 On 30 May 2013, Stam represented Peacejam as an "ambassador" at the 2013 Social Innovation Summit held at The United Nations Plaza.

 Personal life

-Stam has dated then-New York Rangers hockey player Aaron Voros, and DJ AM.
-In 2017 she gave birth to a baby girl.
-In July 2020 she confirmed she was expecting her second child via a post on her Instagram page.
+Stam has dated DJ AM.
+In 2017, she gave birth to a baby girl.
+In July 2020, she confirmed via a post on her Instagram page that she was expecting her second child.